-TENTATIVE LECTURE SCHEDULE\
+TENTATIVE LECTURE SCHEDULE

-\Please note that we may deviate from this schedule.
+Please note that we may deviate from this schedule.
 Sometimes we move quickly through the material, other times not.
 I will notify you one week ahead of time for each exam.
-Your lab schedule will be posted in your biology lab blackboard site.
+Your lab schedule/syllabus can be found here and will be posted in your biology lab blackboard site.